-Stella is a highly experienced Clinical Nutritionist and Biomedical Specialist, having achieved a First class BSc Honours degree in Nutritional Therapy, with further studies in Genetics and Nutritional Genomics.
+Stella is a highly experienced CNHC Registered Nutritional Therapist, and a member of BANT, having achieved a First class BSc Honours degree in Nutritional Therapy.
 She has carried out extensive training in the principles of Functional Medicine, which assesses and addresses the underlying causes of conditions.
 She is committed to achieving optimum health for children and young adults on the autism spectrum, as well as those with behavioural and learning difficulties, and food and chemical sensitivities.

 There is overwhelming evidence that the health of the body is intrinsically linked with the health of the brain.
 Stella has dedicated much of her personal and professional life to formulating nutritional and biomedical strategies to enhance these “body and brain” connections and is passionate about helping the children and young adults she works with reach their full potential.

 Qualified in Nutritional Genomics, the science of the relationship between genetics, nutrition and health, Stella is one of a few Clinical Nutritionists to practice in this evolving and exciting field.
 She also uses other cutting-edge laboratory and in-house tests, where appropriate, to identify potential nutritional and biomedical imbalances and create focused strategies for optimum health.